microsoft/rushjs.io-website/pages/commands/rush_change.md

 or fixing a bug in the logic of how an existing API works.
 HOTFIX (EXPERIMENTAL) - these are changes that are hotfixes targeting a specific older version of the package.
-When a hotfix change is added, other changes will not be able to increment the version number.Enable this feature by setting 'hotfixChangeEnabled' in your rush.json.
+When a hotfix change is added, other changes will not be able to increment the version number.
+Enable this feature by setting 'hotfixChangeEnabled' in your rush.json.

 Optional arguments: